 Acacia woods belong to the hardwood species that are derived from the tree families in Australia.

 These woods can also be found in other regions, such as Asia, the Pacific Islands, Africa, and some parts of America.

 People all over the world use acacia woods for different purposes.
 Some of the examples are for building boats and canoes in Hawaii and the Philippines.

-The woods are also common to be used for different types of jewelry, dolls, souvenirs, and furnitures.
+The woods are also common for different types of jewelry, dolls, souvenirs, and furniture.

 • Possible Alternatives: Are Pine Woods Good For Furnitures?